jboonstra/biblesearch_api_docs/verses.md

 ### GET /verses.xml?#{OPTIONS}

-You may append a number of querystring options to filter the verses returned:
+You may append a number of optional querystring parameters to filter the verses returned:

 * *keyword:* the words(s) you are searching for
 * *precision:* may be "all" to return search results with all keywords or "any" to return search results where any keywords appear